 Typically, a graduate student admitted to our graduate programs with an offer of support will receive a half-time (20 hrs/week), 9-month (academic) assistantship appointment beginning August 16 and ending May 15 of each academic year.
 Financial support can also be provided in the form of fellowships or grant-supported research assistantships.
 A student who enters our graduate programs with a bachelor's degree is paid a lower salary than one who has received a Master's degree at another institution (with the Master's thesis subsequently accepted by the appropriate program at WSU).
 All first year students are normally put on appointment at the lower salary and adjusted accordingly following the first semester of enrollment, if necessary.

-For the 2011-2012 academic year, out-of-state tuition is/was $12,328/semester.
 Both in-state and out-of-state tuition waivers are routinely awarded to incoming students.
 Out-of-state tuition waivers, however, become negotiable after the first year between the Psychology Department, College of Arts and Sciences' Dean's Office, and the Graduate School.
 Consequently, the expectation is that application for residency in the State of Washington will be made at the end of the first year (in order to maintain your tuition waiver).

 While the university covers most of the cost of tuition, a small residual amount (fees) must be paid by the student.
 The out-of-pocket expense for the 2011-2012 academic year is/was $1,028 per semester.
 This amount does not include books and school supplies.

 Finally, graduate student medical insurance is included as a benefit paid by the university.
 Supplemental student insurance is available for family members at a reasonable rate through the university.